 There also deems to be some issues regarding the position of the lens.
 Being placed uptop, and not extended outward, the lens can easily be covered by your fingers without you knowing and this could greatly affect your image or video.
 This does however, protect the lens from any external damage.
 As for the microphone, it is located below the lens, behind the pin pricks giving you quite good sound quality in videos.

 Moving onto the rest of the build, the Nikon W300 comes with a micro HDMI and micro USB port, both located behind the padded lockable door along with the battery and SD card.
 They’re all protected at all times as the compartment cannot be accidentally opened thanks to the fact that you have to press a button and also twist on a dial to gain access to them.

 Apart from that, the Nikon W300 has a pretty decent design despite a solid build.
 You get quite a bit of a colour choice but the point that holds it back is that the key specs are directly printed onto the fascia which really might not be a drawback for those who are simply buying this for it’s picture capability.

 Priced at $260, the Nikon W300 is among the more expensive action cameras out there.
 It offers a great amount of picture and video capability, but while it isn’t very compact the design isn’t very aesthetic.
+The Nikon CoolPix W300 isn’t the most attractive-looking action camera, but it still performs well on the interior and delivers great image quality and video recording with various shooting modes, like auto mode and scene modes.
 But if you can go past the design, and you’re okay with a durable camera that takes some of the best still images out there, with amazing underwater resistance, the Nikon W300 is your go to.
 However, if you need something better for videos, the APEMAN A79 is a much more affordable and better option.

 Nikon W300 Wrap Up